 SEND Information Report for Cliff Lane Primary School

 What kind of special educational needs and disability provision is accessible for children at Cliff Lane Primary School?

-Cliff Lane Primary School is a fully inclusive school, which ensures that all pupils achieve their potential; personally, socially, emotionally and academically in all areas of the curriculum, regardless of their gender, ethnicity, social background, religion, sexual identity, physical ability or educational need.
+Cliff Lane Primary School is a fully inclusive school, which ensures that all children achieve their potential; personally, socially, emotionally and academically in all areas of the curriculum, regardless of their gender, ethnicity, social background, religion, sexual identity, physical ability or educational need.

 Parents are encouraged to contact the SENDCo with concerns about their child.
 Children entering our nursery are screened using the WELLCOM language assessment.
 Pupils in Year One may be screened using the Bury Infant assessment and BPVS (British Picture Vocabulary Scale) to identify whether they may benefit from additional support.

 There are pupil progress meetings/discussions every half term, from which we track and identify children who are not making expected national progress.
 Interventions/support programmes are then implemented and monitored to ensure that the child makes accelerated progress.

-- Further assessment is carried out by the Head of Inclusion if a pupil’s learning continues to cause concern and advice is requested from other professionals
+Further assessment is carried out by the SENDCo if a child’s learning continues to cause concern and advice may be requested from other professionals of needed.

-- Pupils may present with withdrawn or challenging behaviour; it is important to make assessments to ensure that this is not as a result of a learning difficulty.
-In addition, the school uses the Boxall Profile and observations to identify areas of emotional and social need
+Children may present with withdrawn or challenging behaviour; it is important to make assessments to ensure that this is not as a result of a learning difficulty.
+In addition, the school uses the Boxall Profile and observations to identify areas of emotional and social need.